Alec Smith: Life abroad

-By 1976, the Rhodesian Bush War was escalating and many White soldiers were recalled to active duty.
-Smith was called up, but declined to serve and relocated overseas to London.
-His half-brother Robert, similarly alienated from Rhodesian politics, had been living in the United Kingdom since 1970.
-The elder Smith seemed to accept his son's decision and the two remained in regular contact via letter and telephone.
+By 1976, the Rhodesian Bush War was escalating and many white soldiers were recalled to active duty.

-Whilst living in London, Smith met Elisabeth Knudsen, an exchange student from Norway.
-The couple eventually married in Oslo in June 1979, but his parents, despite being invited, were denied entry to attend the ceremony by the Norwegian government.
-Ian Smith later related considerable bitterness over the refusal of the international community to recognise Rhodesia, and described the Norway incident as 'the final straw'.
+Smith met Elisabeth Knudsen, a Norwegian staff member of Moral Rearmament, at the organization's conference centre in Caux, Switzerland.
+The couple married in Oslo in June 1979, but the Norwegian government denied his parents entry to attend the ceremony.
+Ian Smith later discussed his bitterness over the refusal of the international community to recognise Rhodesia, and described the Norway incident as "the final straw".

 Life in Zimbabwe

-Smith finally returned to Zimbabwe between December 1979 and March 1980.
-He remained ostracised by some White Zimbabweans who considered him a traitor, and more than a few Black Zimbabweans who refused to accept him due to his family.
-However, he and Elisabeth settled into an otherwise mundane family life, reconciling with his father.
+After their wedding in Oslo, the couple returned to Zimbabwe later in 1979, and went on to have three children.

-During the 1980s and early-1990s, Smith held a number of jobs including, from 1991 to 1996, managing director of a professional football team, the Black Aces.
+During the 1980s and early 1990s, Smith held a number of jobs, including, from 1991 to 1996, managing director of a professional football team, the Black Aces.
 Although not an ordained priest, he became a reserve chaplain in the new Zimbabwe National Army.
-Alec and Elisabeth Smith had three children – two daughters and one son.

-Smith later became his father's business partner.
-In this capacity, he assisted in the editing of his father's memoirs and assumed the management of the family's agricultural interests, including the estate at Shurugwi.
-In 1984, he wrote a semi-autobiographical account of the struggle for majority rule in Rhodesia titled Now I Call Him Brother.
-It was claimed that the book was ghost-written for Alec by the professional writer Rebecca de Saintonge.
+Smith later worked with his father on the farm close to Shurugwi In 1984, he wrote a semi-autobiographical account of the struggle for majority rule in Rhodesia titled Now I Call Him Brother.
+The book was ghost-written for Alec by the professional writer Rebecca de Saintonge.

 Political involvement

-During the period 1975 to 1979, Rhodesia descended into an increasingly violent civil war between the white minority government and the two black nationalist armies, the Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA).
+During the period 1975 to 1979, Rhodesia descended into an increasingly violent civil war between the white minority government and the two black-nationalist armies, the Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA).